 safe sleep firelands health

-According to the CDC (Center for Disease Control), there are around 3,500 sleep-related deaths among babies in the United States each year.
-Safe sleep practices are designed to reduce the chances of Sudden Infant Death Syndrome (SIDS), accidental suffocation, and other deaths related to unsafe sleep practices.
-Thanks to safe sleep practices, sleep-related deaths like SIDS are declining.
-However, it is important that all health providers and parents know how to create a safe sleep environment.
+According to the CDC (Centers for Disease Control), there are around 3,500 sleep-related deaths among babies in the United States each year.
+Safe sleep practices are designed to reduce the chances of Sudden Infant Death Syndrome (SIDS), accidental suffocation and other deaths related to unsafe sleep practices.

 Learning about safe sleep for babies is important for all caregivers, including grandparents, other family members, babysitters, childcare providers, and anyone else who might care for babies.